 The British Society for Gynaecological Endoscopy (BSGE) offers financial support to its members through a series of Awards and Bursaries.
-To achieve equal access, Awards are dedicated to applicants in specific categories; senior members (consultants and SAS doctors), doctors in training, paramedics or GP Hysteroscopists.
+To achieve equal access, awards are dedicated to applicants in specific categories; Senior members (Consultants, SAS doctors and GP Hysteroscopists), Doctors in training, Nurses and Paramedics.
 All have conditions for application.

 Bursaries are awarded annually to support education in Gynaecological Endoscopy.
 The Bursaries are open to individuals who meet the following eligibility criteria:

 • Doctor, nurse or paramedic currently employed in the UK

 • Remain a member of the BSGE for duration of Bursary

 • Funding to support up to 50% of the education costs can be awarded to successful applicants.

 Successful applicants will receive up to 50% of the education costs (if the course fees is more than £1000) for one year of the course being studied.
 Funding must be applied for prospectively, but the money will only will be released to the applicant retrospectively following successful completion of the module or course work in the year of allocation.
 Although applications for a bursary will be considered prior to acceptance onto the chosen course, the bursary will only be paid if the application is successful.
 If the applicant is unsuccessful the award will expire.
 We run 2 rounds of applications for awards and bursaries for each year every 6 months apart from Alan Gordan Travelling Fellowship (only once a year).
 This will considerably improve the access and chances to win a travel fellowship or a bursary throughout the year.
 Please carefully read the terms and conditions under each online application.